 Writing clean code is an act of communication with your future self and your teammates.
 Code is read far more often than it’s written, so clarity saves time and reduces defects.
 The business benefits include:

-- Reduced bug count: Clear code is easier to reason about, leading to fewer logical errors.
+- Reduced bug count: Clear code is easier to reason about, which leads to fewer logical errors.

 - Faster feature development: When the existing system is understandable, changes are quicker and safer.